canastro/flutter_skeleton_app/packages/banksy_ui/README.md

 # BanksyUi

-A design system for flutter apps that uses the general Shooda design language.
+A design system for flutter apps that uses the general FlutterSkeletonApp design language.

 ## Usage